Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-6-BatchRequests.md

 --batch_7b9f8232-e51d-46b3-8b3d-74d06b02477b--
 ```

-The processing of the request aborts, as the link can not be created.
+The processing of the request aborts, as the link cannot be created.
 To solve the problem we need to implement, as mentioned, `validateChanges` and create the links there.
 To be able to do so, we have to buffer the entities to process.
 The buffer shall be called `entityBuffer` and will be created within the constructor:
 ```Java
 private final Map<Object, JPARequestEntity> entityBuffer;